keboola/connection-docs/transformations/mappings/index.md

 ![Source vs. destination](/transformations/mappings/source-destination.svg)

 #### Data Types
-The Data types option allows you to configure settings of data types for the destination table.
+The data types option allows you to configure settings of data types for the destination table.
 Data types are applicable only for destinations in **database staging**.
 Select *User defined* to configure data types for individual columns.
 The types are pre-configured with data types stored in the [table metadata](/storage/tables/data-types/).
 The **Type**, **Length** and **Nullable** options define the destination table structure in the staging database.